exercism/csharp/exercises/concept/dates/.meta/design.md

 This exercise's prerequisites Concepts are:

-- `numbers-basic`: know how to work with numbers.
+- `numbers-basic`: comparing the hour against specific number values.
-- `strings-basic`: know how to work with strings.
+- `strings-basic`: dates are parsed from and converted to strings.

 ## Representer